Cestoda: Life cycle

 Life cycle of the eucestode Taenia: Inset 5 shows the scolex, a disk with hooks on the end.
 Inset 6 shows the tapeworm's whole body, in which the scolex is the tiny, round tip in the top left corner, and a mature proglottid has just detached.

 Life cycle of Diphyllobothrium latum relies on at least three hosts, crustaceans, fish, and humans.
 Other fish-eating mammals like bears can equally serve as definitive hosts.

 Cestodes are parasites of vertebrates, with each species infecting a single definitive host or group of closely related host species.
 All but amphilinids and gyrocotylids (which burrow through the gut or body wall to reach the coelom) are intestinal, though some life cycle stages rest in muscle or other tissues.
 The definitive host is always a vertebrate but in nearly all cases, one or more intermediate hosts are involved in the life cycle, typically arthropods or other vertebrates.
-Infections can be long-lasting; in humans, tapeworm infection may last as much as 30 years.
+Infections can be long-lasting; in humans, tapeworm infection may last as long as 30 years.
 No asexual phases occur in the life cycle, as they do in other flatworms, but the life cycle pattern has been a crucial criterion for assessing evolution among Platyhelminthes.

 Cestodes produce large numbers of eggs, but each one has a low probability of finding a host.
 To increase their chances, different species have adopted various strategies of egg release.
 In the Pseudophyllidea, many eggs are released in the brief period when their aquatic intermediate hosts are abundant (semelparity).
 In contrast, in the terrestrial Cyclophyllidea, proglottids are released steadily over a period of years, or as long as their host lives (iteroparity).
 Another strategy is to have very long-lived larvae; for example, in Echinococcus, the hydatid larvae can survive for ten years or more in humans and other vertebrate hosts, giving the tapeworm an exceptionally long time window in which to find another host.